gvwilson/sensibleadventures/nardica/nardica.md

 When the old man nodded,
 she said,
 "He's been tweaked, sir.
-Oxygen uptake, metabolic efficiency, chromatin---it'll take a while to sort it all out."
+Oxygen uptake, metabolic efficiency, chromatin structure---it'll take a while to sort it all out."

 Governor Stern shrugged.
 "And?"